spicybung/ODFF/README.md

 ### How It Works
-The way it works is loosely based on how KDFF GUI operates, though features are intended to be added.
+The way it works is loosely based on how KDFF GUI operates(though features are intended to be added); open a DFF/DFF folder, and simply embed your collision(s).

 ## Acknowledgements